silitics/sidex/crates/sidex-gen-rs/README.md

-# Sidex: Rust Code Generator
+# Sidex: Rust Code Generation

 This crate is part of [Sidex](https://oss.silitics.com/sidex/).
+It contains a code generator for generating Rust code from Sidex IR.